Bildad0/schedulingapp/README.md

 # schedulingapp

-API developed to store and retrieve schedules, create and retrieve users.
+A web app used to book appointments and schedule activities.